-Capacity-building has been and will continue to be a core part of Meyer's work.
+Capacity-building is a core part of Meyer's work.

 Our capacity-building support includes the following:

-Beginning in 2018, much of Meyer's capacity-building grantmaking and program offerings will be concentrated on helping nonprofits integrate racial equity into their work, as well as strengthening the overall capacity of organizations working together to change the systems that perpetuate racialized outcomes.
+Meyer's capacity-building grantmaking and program offerings are concentrated on helping nonprofits integrate racial equity into their work, as well as strengthening the overall capacity of organizations working together to change the systems that perpetuate racialized outcomes.

 Capacity-Building for Racial Equity | Because we know many organizations are interested in incorporating racial equity into their external work or internal operations, we will award one-year grants of up to $30,000 to eligible organizations to bring on an outside consultant to help them to do so.
 Competitive racial equity projects could focus on:

 Capacity-Building for Organizational Effectiveness | For eligible organizations directly aligned with Meyer’s programmatic goals and focus on racial equity and systems change, Meyer will award one-year grants of up to $30,000 to work with a consultant to strengthen overall organizational effectiveness.
 Examples of eligible work under this grant could include:

 - Board and staff development